syncfusion-content/fileformat-docs/FileFormat/DocIO/Working with Sections.md

 ## Creating document with different page settings

-You can prefer to have more than sections in a Word document if you have the need to have different page settings or headers & footers for a specific set of contents.
-The following code snippet illustrates how to create a Word document with multiple sections whose page orientation are portrait and landscape respectively.
+You can prefer to have more sections in a Word document when you need to have different page settings or headers and footers for a specific set of contents.
+The following code example illustrates how to create a Word document with multiple sections whose page orientation are portrait and landscape respectively.

 {% highlight c# %}
 [C#]

-//Create a new Word document
+//Creates a new Word document

 WordDocument document = new WordDocument();

-//Add the section into Word document
+//Adds the section into Word document

 IWSection section = document.AddSection();

-//Add a paragraph to created section
+//Adds a paragraph to created section

 IWParagraph paragraph = section.AddParagraph();

 string paraText = "Lorem ipsum dolor sit amet, lacus amet amet ultricies.
 Quisque mi venenatis morbi libero, orci dis, mi ut et class porta, massa ligula magna enim, aliquam orci vestibulum Turpis facilisis vitae consequat, cum a a,turpis dui consequat massa in dolor per, felis non amet.Auctor eleifend in omnis elit vestibulum, donec non elementum tellus est mauris, id aliquam, at lacus, arcu pretium proin lacus dolor et.
 Eu tortor, vel ultrices amet dignissim mauris vehicula";

-//Append the text to the created paragraph
+//Appends the text to the created paragraph

 paragraph.AppendText(paraText);

-//Set the page orientation as portrait
+//Sets the page orientation as portrait

 section.PageSetup.Orientation = PageOrientation.Portrait;

-//Add the new section to the document
+//Adds the new section to the document

 section = document.AddSection();

-//Set the section break
+//Sets the section break

 section.BreakCode = SectionBreakCode.NewPage;

 paragraph = section.AddParagraph();

-//Set the page orientation as land scape
+//Sets the page orientation as land scape

 section.PageSetup.Orientation = PageOrientation.Landscape;

-//Append the text to the paragraph
+//Appends the text to the paragraph

 paragraph.AppendText(paraText);

-//Save and close the Word document instance
+//Saves and closes the Word document instance

 document.Save("Sample.docx", FormatType.Docx);